Reheating in geometric Weyl-invariant Einstein-Cartan gravity: The model

 Substituting these expressions into the action and varying with respect to the torsion components $T_\m$, $\hat{T}_\m$, and $\t_{\m\n\rho}$, we obtain purely algebraic equations of motion for the torsion fields.
 Solving these equations and substituting the solutions back into the action, while imposing the gauge condition $\chi = M_P^2/\gamma$ and suitable field redefinition, yields the on-shell action

-The resulting theory is thus equivalent to Einstein's gravity minimally coupled to a single canonical pseudoscalar field $\phi$, with a scalar potential given by\footnote{In action~\eqref{eq:action_2}, we also note the presence of a cosmological constant term.
-Perturbative and non-perturbative quantum corrections are expected to contribute to this term, potentially modifying it to yield the observed value.}
+The resulting theory is thus equivalent to Einstein's gravity minimally coupled to a single canonical pseudoscalar field $\phi$, with a scalar potential given by\footnote{In action~\eqref{eq:action_2}, we also note the presence of a cosmological constant term $\propto \g^{-1}$.
+This should not be interpreted as the only contribution to the cosmological constant.
+Both perturbative and nonperturbative quantum corrections are expected to contribute to this term, potentially modifying it to yield the observed value.
+For example, the contribution from the SM, is generically expected to be $\mathcal{O}(M_W^4)$.}

 where we have introduced the dimensionless parameter $\theta = \e/(2\g)$ and the overall normalization $V_0 =M_P^4/(16(\d-4\g\theta^2))$.
 The structure of the potential is fully determined by the underlying gravitational sector and encodes the effects of both parity even and parity odd curvature invariants.
 The scalar representation of this purely gravitational theory in the presence of the mixed $\mathcal{R}\tilde{\mathcal{R}}$ term was first derived in~\cite{Gialamas:2024iyu}, and its inflationary predictions have been discussed in~\cite{Karananas:2025xcv}.
 In this paper, we focus on the reheating dynamics and investigate their influence on the resulting inflationary observables.